Real Estate Guides

 Failure to disclose any known defects may result in legal liability with penalties ranging from civil damages, to even criminal negligence.
 Real estate sales carry a fair amount of legal risk because of the size and monetary significance of the transactions.

 When defects are eventually discovered, most homebuyers tend to believe that the seller knew of the defects and didn't tell them about it.
-If the non-disclosure can be reasonably proven, the buyer may have a claim against the seller.
-The buyer will allege that they were prevented from making informed decisions about the property at time of sale.
+If the non-disclosure can be reasonably proven, the buyer may have a legal claim against the seller.
+The buyer will always allege that they were prevented from making informed decisions about the property at time of sale.

 RELATED ARTICLES